Kenshi2727/Kenshi-Resumes-AI-Powered/DOCUMENTAION.md

 ## Key Features & Use Cases

-* **AI-Generated Content:** Uses Google Gemini 2.5 Pro to write high-quality resume sections (summary, skills, experience, etc.) based on user input.
+* **AI-Generated Content:** Uses Google Gemini Flash 2.0 to write high-quality resume sections (summary, skills, experience, etc.) based on user input.
 This saves time and brings expertise to resume writing.
 * **Live Resume Editor:** A React-powered interface allows users to edit their resume in real time with instant preview.
 Changes are reflected immediately, making customization easy.
 * **Mobile-Responsive Design:** The frontend is built with React and Tailwind CSS, ensuring a clean, responsive layout on all devices (desktops, tablets, phones).
 * **Secure & Private:** No third-party sharing of data – all resume data is stored in the user’s own database (PostgreSQL) via the backend.
 As the README notes, *“Your data stays safe and confidential.”*.